thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/1-Initial-Setup/README.md

 # Initial Setup

-The purpose of this lab is to create all of the Azure cloud services and resources that initially need prior to deploying additional Azure resources using Terraform.
+The objective of this lab is to set up all necessary Azure cloud services and resources required before deploying additional Azure resources using Terraform.

 In this lab, you will:

-- Setup Azure DevOps
+- Configure Azure DevOps.
-- Create remote storage account for Terraform state files
+- Establish remote storage for Terraform state files.
-- Create an Azure AD group for AKS admins
+- Create an Azure AD group for AKS admins.

+By completing these setup tasks, you ensure a solid foundation for deploying and managing Azure resources effectively using Terraform.